msalemor/ai-tutors/genai-development/genai-intro.md

 ```
 Explain: Explain the command and in terms of running this command from bash or powershell.

-### 1.10 - Chat vs Instruct Models
+### 1.11 - Chat Models

-The OpenAI chat and instruct models are variations of language models designed for different applications.
-The chat model is optimized for conversational contexts, aiming to produce natural and engaging dialogue.
+Chat models are optimized for conversational contexts, aiming to produce natural and engaging dialogue.
 It is well-suited for scenarios that require a back-and-forth interaction, such as customer service or casual conversation.

-On the other hand, the instruct model is fine-tuned to follow specific user instructions, making it ideal for tasks that require a direct response to a command or query.
-This model is particularly useful for applications where precise information or action is needed in response to a prompt.

-Both models are built on the foundation of large language models, but they are trained and fine-tuned with different datasets and objectives to better suit their intended use cases.
-The instruct model, for example, may be trained with a focus on following explicit instructions and providing concise answers, while the chat model might be trained to engage in a more free-form and human-like manner.
+There is also an Instruct Model.
+Unlike Chat Models, Instruct models are not optimized for conversations, but questions and answers where the context does not need to be maintained.

-### 1.11 - Chat Model `system`, `user`, and `assistant` Roles
+### 1.12 - Chat Model `system`, `user`, and `assistant` Roles

 In the context of OpenAI's API, particularly with GPT-4 and ChatGPT, the roles of system, user, and assistant are used to structure the flow of a conversation.